 X.509 Certificate-Specify the remote X.509 certificate validation criteria that must match for successful authentication (case sensitive).
 Note that all validation criteria must be configured to match the X.509 certificate.
-An asterisk () is valid as a wildcard.
+If using an asterisk (\) for wildcard matching, the Boot Action must be set to Add (Listen).